Become the next acclaimed Tupelo Press author!

 Submission period: year round

 Our editors now read submissions of fiction and non-fiction year-round, including novels, novellas, short story collections, essays, and memoir.
 Prose manuscripts are not read anonymously.
 Read the complete guidelines here.

 The Tupelo Press Poetry Project was established in 2007 to provide poets and creative writing teachers with engaging, challenging prompts or provocations for writing new poems.
-Our guest editors’ selections are featured in an online gallery.
-All Poetry Project submissions must be uploaded to our online submission manager; mailed submissions are not acceptable.
+Our guest editors’ selections were featured in an online gallery.
+The project ended in 2012.
 For more information click here.